The Top 100 Irish Stars of 2019 - Goss.ie

 Next up is Grace Mongey aka Faces by Grace, who is still one of Ireland’s top influencers.

-The mum-of-two has had another great year, after welcome her second child Hayden last spring.
+The mum-of-two has had another great year, after welcoming her second child Hayden last spring.

 Hayden has now joined her daughter Sienna on her social media posts and we cannot get enough of her sweet little family.